btmonier/vidger-shiny/markdown/vidger-tutorial.md

 #### Submit and QC <a id="ea-subqc"></a>
 1. Load user data by selecting “Load my own data”
 	* User data requires one count matrix and one condition matrix

 2. Click “Submit” to load the data.

 	<img src="../img/vid-tut-03.png" alt="Test" style="width: 50%;"/>

 3. After submitting the data, proceed to the “DGE Analysis” tab at the top.
 	* If a specific experimental design other than the basic two-group comparison is required, select it accordingly.

 4. Select the factor of interest and check the boxes for the comparisons of interest.

+	**NOTE:** you must choose at least one comparison for "two-group comparisons" or "multiple factor comparisons" experimental design options or else an error will occur!

 5. Submit the parameters to perform DGE analysis.

 	<img src="../img/vid-tut-04.png" alt="Test" style="width: 50%;"/>

 6. Select the “Plots” subtab to view the DGE results table towards the bottom.

 7. Select “Download All Data” at the bottom of this page to download the results file.

 <img src="../img/vid-tut-05.png" alt="Test" style="width: 90%;"/>